-- AEMO makes regular improvements to its forecasting methodology97.
-Various of these are described in The Forecasting Methodology Information Paper98 which sets out a range of improvements made to the longer term forecasts, including: incorporating new data and new component models, updating policy and technology assumptions, surveying large users, and updating assumptions about energy efficiency. - AEMO is currently implementing its Demand Side Participation Information Guidelines.99 This will increase a range of information available to AEMO, including information relating to demand response and available load reduction. - There appear to be opportunities to incorporate information that is already available into the forecasting process.
-In particular, (I) the information on non-scheduled generation that is in the "demand plus non-scheduled generation", which is part of the MMS database,100 and (ii) the information on non-scheduled generation in the unconstrained intermittent generation forecast101, could be incorporated into the demand forecasting process. - AEMO also has information gathering powers and powers to ensure system security that may also be used to maintain or improve forecasting accuracy.
+- AEMO makes regular improvements to its forecasting methodology.100 Various of these are described in The Forecasting Methodology Information Paper101 which sets out a range of improvements made to the longer term forecasts, including: incorporating new data and new component models, updating policy and technology assumptions, surveying large users, and updating assumptions about energy efficiency. - AEMO is currently implementing its demand side participation information guidelines.102 This will increase a range of information available to AEMO, including information relating to demand response and available load reduction. - There appear to be opportunities to incorporate information that is already available into the forecasting process.
+In particular, (I) the information on non-scheduled generation that is in the "demand plus non-scheduled generation", which is part of the MMS database,103 and (ii) the information on non-scheduled generation in the unconstrained intermittent generation forecast104, could be incorporated into the demand forecasting process. - AEMO also has information gathering powers and powers to ensure system security that may also be used to maintain or improve forecasting accuracy.